Spirit-class cruise ship

 The Spirit class is a class of cruise ships built at the Kvaerner Masa-Yards Helsinki New Shipyard in Helsinki, Finland.
-The ships are operated by Carnival Cruise Lines, CSSC Carnival Cruise Shipping and Costa Cruises (a subsidiary of Miami-based Carnival Corporation).
+The ships are operated by Carnival Cruise Lines, Adora Cruises and Margaritaville at Sea.
 The six ships were built to the original Panamax form factor, allowing them to pass through the Panama Canal.
 This class has the smallest of the signature smoke stacks that Carnival has on their ships.
 Carnival's Spirit-class ships also feature a unique funnel design that integrates the skylight dome of the atrium.